TheLapisGoat/TheLapisGoat/README.md

 <!---The question of whether a computer can think is no more interesting than the question of whether a submarine can swim.--->
 ![hellothere](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExZHY4Mnc0MDVoazE1a3llcTN5eXQ4NGpkNG84bXBibnM1NW1rampodiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xTiIzJSKB4l7xTouE8/giphy.gif)

-I'm Sourodeep Datta, a 4<sup>th</sup> year undergraduate at IIT Kharagpur in the Department of Computer Science and Engineering.
+I'm Sourodeep Datta, a computer science graduate from IIT Kharagpur.
 I enjoy building elegant systems, exploring financial models, and geeking out over design and logic.

 - 🧑‍💻 I'm currently interested in Systems Design and Quantitative Development
 - 📫 Email : sourodeepdatta@gmail.com